AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 ---
 # Experience League Support User Guide for Adobe Commerce

-In this guide, learn how to submit a support ticket to the [Experience League Support](https://experienceleague.adobe.com/home#support) and provide shared access to the Adobe Commerce accounts.
+In this guide, learn how to submit a support ticket to [Experience League Support](https://experienceleague.adobe.com/home#support) and provide shared access to the Adobe Commerce accounts.

 >[!NOTE]
 >